Buckinghamshire: 12+ & 13+ Late Transfer Procedure

 My child didn’t achieve the qualifying mark for the 12+ – what should I do?

-If your child’s score is fairly close to the qualifying mark – perhaps 116 – 120, and preferably as close to 121 as possible, and if you have a realistic chance of being offered a Grammar school place, then a Selection Appeal is worth considering.
+If your child’s score is fairly close to the qualifying mark, and if you have a realistic chance of being offered a Grammar school place, then a Selection Appeal is worth considering.
 Please look at Etienne’s Appeals Q&A document, Section B

-The further away your child’s mark is from 121, or the more difficult it is to be sure of being allocated a school place, the more seriously you should consider whether to put yourself and your child through the uncertainty and stress of an Appeal.
+The further away your child’s mark is from the qualifying mark, or the more difficult it is to be sure of being allocated a school place, the more seriously you should consider whether to put yourself and your child through the uncertainty and stress of an Appeal.

 My child qualified on the 12+, but we have not been given a Grammar school place – what should I do?